truck2/FOPV2/README.md

 - plot_figures - contains graph for the simulations
 - plot_state_images - contains images capturing the state when the simulation ends
 - simulations - Contains a CSV file with population info for the animals
+- Report Experiment Results - constains reuslt from the runs for experiments 1 and 2

 Files:
 - config.py : config.py holds all neccessary game inputs and handles command line argument parsing
 - main.py : main.py is the main file for pygame which holds the Game class and various functions
 - sprites.py: sprites.py holds all the animal classes and their functions
-- map.txt: a txt file of a map which is user amendable.
+- map.txt: a txt file of a map which is user amendable
+- map2.txt: a txt file of a map which is useer amendable

 ## Dependencies